davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 : An unsigned, 16-bit integer indicating the length, in octets, of the Origin field.

 Origin:
-: A sequence of characters containing the ASCII serialization of an origin (Section 6.2 of {{RFC6454}}) that the sender is providing an Accept-CH value for.
+: A sequence of characters containing the ASCII serialization of an origin ({{Section 6.2 of RFC6454}}) that the sender is providing an Accept-CH value for.

 Value-Len:
 : An unsigned, 16-bit integer indicating the length, in octets, of the Value field.

 Value:
 : A sequence of characters containing the Accept-CH value for the corresponding origin.
-This value MUST satisfy the Accept-CH ABNF defined in Section 3.1 of {{RFC8942}}.
+This value MUST satisfy the Accept-CH ABNF defined in {{Section 3.1 of RFC8942}}.

 Clients MUST NOT send ACCEPT_CH frames.
-Servers which receive an ACCEPT_CH frame MUST respond with a connection error (Section 5.4.1 of {{RFC7540}}) of type PROTOCOL_ERROR.
+Servers which receive an ACCEPT_CH frame MUST respond with a connection error ({{Section 5.4.1 of RFC7540}}) of type PROTOCOL_ERROR.

 ACCEPT_CH frames always apply to a single connection, never a single stream.
 The